 - Don’t Chase Your Losses

 Chasing your losses is one of the best ways to turn a couple of losses into a financially debilitating losing streak.
-The chances of you suddenly winning as you keep increasing your wagers is so low that we wouldn’t even consider taking the odds.
+The chances of you suddenly becoming successful as you keep increasing your wagers is so low that we wouldn’t even consider taking the odds.